 Should we follow enterprise architecture principles while working on an MVP?

-There are a few core architecture principles that need to be adhered to alongside the more frequently used software architecture principles.
+There are a few core enterprise architecture principles that need to be adhered to alongside the more frequently used software architecture principles.
 Product Managers aren’t typically aware of the long-term value and tend to push them into a backlog for later release or sprints.
 There is nothing wrong with this approach except for the unknown constraints and risks that result in the tasks never getting implemented.

 · Data lifecycle management